Our Lady of the Sign: Iconography

 The term Virgin of the Sign or Our Lady of the Sign is a reference to the prophecy of Isaiah : "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel".
 Such an image is often placed in the apse of the sanctuary of an Orthodox church above the Holy Table (altar).

 As with most Orthodox icons of Mary, the letters ΜΡ ΘΥ (short for ΜΗΤΗΡ ΘΕΟΥ, "Mother of God") are usually placed on the upper left and right of the head of the Virgin Mary.

 This type of icon is also sometimes called the Platytera (Πλατυτέρα, lit. 'wider, more spacious'); poetically, by containing the Creator of the Universe in her womb, Mary has become Πλατυτέρα των Ουρανών (Platytera ton Ouranon,'More spacious than the Heavens').
 The Platytera is traditionally depicted on the half-dome that stands above the altar.
 It is visible high above the iconostasis, and facing down the length of the nave of the church.
 This particular depiction is usually on a dark blue background, often adorned by golden stars.

 History

 The depiction of the Virgin Mary with her hands upraised in prayer ("orans") is of very ancient origin in Christian art.
 In the mausoleum of St Agnes in Rome is a depiction dating to the 4th century which depicts the Theotokos with hands raised in prayer and the infant Jesus sitting upon her knees.
 There is also an ancient Byzantine icon of the Mother of God "Nikopea" from the 6th century, where the Virgin Mary is depicted seated upon a throne and holding in her hands an oval shield with the image of "Emmanuel".

 Icons of the Virgin, known as "The Sign", appeared in Russia during the 11th to 12th centuries.
-The Novgorod Znamenie icon became highly venerated in the Novgorod Republic because of what Orthodox Christians believe to be the miraculous deliverance of Novgorod from invasion in the year 1170.
-However, this is uncertain.
+The Novgorod Znamenie icon became highly venerated in the Novgorod Republic because of what Orthodox Christians believe to be the miraculous deliverance of Novgorod from invasion in 1170.